AbdulRochimDev/IOT/docs/deployment/vercel.md

 ## 4. Deploy with the Vercel CLI

-From the `LogistikIOT/web` directory run:
+From the `LogistikIOT` directory run:

 ```bash
 vercel --prod